Hippo Facts | Southern Africa Wildlife Guide

 BREEDINGBoth courtship and mating occur in the water.
 In theory, territorial males have exclusive mating rights, but in reality, they are continually challenged by other males.
 Fights are common, leaving animals visibly scarred along their back and flanks.
 Females give birth in shallow water, and suckling occurs on land or in ankle-deep water, lasting for eight months.

-Southern Africa Safari Cruise
+Southern Africa Riverboat Safari

 Botswana: Kalahari, the Delta & Beyond